As you probably know, there are thousands of CNC machines available in the market today and the prices of these vary between extremes.

-Entry Level Desktop CNC Routers (Mostly 3018's and Chinese Ones)
+Cost of Entry Level Desktop CNC Routers (3018 CNCs and Chinese CNCs)

-Some of them have laser engraving module fitted with them, while some others ask you to buy the module as an extra.
+Some of them have laser engraving modules fitted with them, while some others ask you to buy the module as an extra.

 There's a whole section of people who build their own DIY CNC machines by buying each of these parts separately to suit their requirements.

-The better ones in this category cost around $350, which is slightly higher but well worth it.
+The better ones among CNC routers in this category cost around $350, which is slightly higher but well worth it.
 I say this mostly because of the Sainsmart Genmitsu 3018 CNC.